1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vavilov.md

 [^9]:“Vavilov file was urgently recalled for study.
 But it was too late.
 Life was slowly ebbing from a body exhausted by malnutrition”  (Medvedev and Lerner, p.
 74)

 [^10]:(Medvedev and Lerner, p.
-19) The procumation was unrealistic and served to help the attack against vevlo
+19) The procumation was unrealistic and served to help the attack against Vavilov
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTY4NDkxODM5NywtMjA4ODc0NjYxMl19
 -->